 - Make a new system to track income for taxes.
 I’ve already set up a basic spreadsheet, which I think will help a lot.
 Now I just have to use it.

 - Balance online work with real life.
-This got way outta whack last fall and now I know I need to create a realistic schedule and stick to it each day – limiting the time I’m working online (good thing there’s the awesome Confident Mom planner to help me in this!).
+This got way outta whack last fall and now I know I need to create a realistic schedule and stick to it each day – limiting the time I’m working online.
 I take comfort in knowing, though, that I’m not alone in this, am I?

 And my new word for 2013 is….

 More on this as the year unfolds, but let’s just say I want to look at it positively.
 Have any goals you’re making?
 If you’ve written a post on them, leave a link!
 I love to read (and be inspired!) by others-

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables